pomerium/pomerium/docs/guides/jwt-verification.md

 In our Docker Compose configuration we'll define two networks. `pomerium` and `envoy-jwt-checker` will be on the `frontend` network, simulating your local area network (**LAN**). `envoy-jwt-checker` will also be on the `backend` network, along with `httpbin`.
 This means that `envoy-jwt-checker` is the only other service that can communicate with `httpbin`.

-Once running, the user visits [verify.localhost.pomerium.io], is authenticated through [authenticate.localhost.pomerium.io], and then the HTTP request is sent to envoy which proxies it to the httpbin app.
+Once running, the user visits [verify.localhost.pomerium.io], is authenticated through [authenticate.localhost.pomerium.io], and then the HTTP request is sent to envoy which proxies it to [`verify.pomerium.com`](https://verify.pomerium.com).

-Before allowing the request Envoy will verify the signed JWT assertion header using the public key defined by `authenticate.localhost.pomerium.io/.well-known/pomerium/jwks.json`.
+Before allowing the request Envoy will verify the signed JWT assertion header using the public key defined by [authenticate.localhost.pomerium.io/.well-known/pomerium/jwks.json].

 ## Setup